plexcorp-pty-ltd/tuxdeploy/README.md

 ## Setup a blank server

-TuxDeploy will only work with SSH keys because this providers a greater deal of security.
-Most hosting providers such as Digital Ocean, Linode and AWS allow for setting up servers with SSH keys instead of passwords.
+TuxDeploy will only work with SSH keys because this provides a greater deal of security.
+Most hosting providers such as Digital Ocean, Linode, and AWS allow for setting up servers with SSH keys instead of passwords.

 Once you have inputted the correct **address** and **ssh_key** path (this is your private key), simply run:
 ```bash
 go run main.go
 ```
-This command will SSH into the server and perform essential setup tasks such as SSH hardening, install APT packages and setting up your firewall.
+This command will SSH into the server and perform essential setup tasks such as SSH hardening, installing APT packages, and setting up your firewall.